5 Random Pages

 Hilltop observation post

-The building contains one small room and one larger L shaped room, both being cement rendered internally to a height of about three feet.
-With no surviving evidence of any collapsed roof structure, this suggests a wooden roof, rather than concrete, which has been lost to the weather over the years.
+The building contains one small room and one larger L shaped room, both cement rendered internally to a height of about three feet.
+No evidence remains of collapsed roof structure, suggesting a wooden, rather than concrete roof, which may have been lost to the weather.
 The east side of the building shows evidence of a steel ladder having been installed, possibly leading to an observation platform on the roof.
-There are also cut-outs in the rendering, suggesting the roof platform may have extended outwards past three sides of the building.
+There are also cut-outs in the rendering, suggesting the roof platform may have extended past the sides of the building.

-A slightly unusual trig point lies nearby, and is located not on the summit of the hill, but on a shoulder.
-This suggests the summit itself was probably found to be unsound, and the reference point was fixed to the closest instance of sound bedrock.
+A slightly unusual trig point was noted nearby, located on the shoulder of the hill rather than the summit, suggesting that the summit was found to be unsound, and the reference point was fixed to the nearest instance of sound bedrock.

-Nearby are the concrete remains of what appears to be the base of an antenna mast.
+The remains of what appears to be the concrete base of an antenna mast also lie nearby.

 Experimental radar station

-Information has been received regarding the a location on the Whinhill Golf Course, north of the fourth fairway, as the site of an experimental radar station, 600 yards south east of a Post Office cable pole, and the grid reference given with this report has been marked on the map below.
+Information has been received regarding the siting of an experimental radar station on the golf course, 600 yards south east of a Post Office cable pole.
+The grid reference provided with this report has been marked on the map below.

-Revisiting the post showed a number of unidentified features that would be explained by such an installation, and these are detailed in the photographs.
-On the floor of the larger main room are trenches leading to conduit at the base of the outer walls, which could have been used to lead cables outside the building.
-The smaller room has the the same type of ground conduits at the base of the outer walls, and adjacent to interior wall ducts.
-The photographs also show the concrete base and steel rods remaining with other debris on the hill, which could have been the support for some form of experimental antenna.
-Unless there are two, or three, similar bases lost in the surrounding ground, which could have supported a much larger structure, this is unlike a standard lattice mast base, which would have at least three or four fixings in the concrete to provide a stable base for a taller structure, and not the two fixings which extend from the concrete.
+A subsequent visit to the post found a number of unidentified features that may be explained by the presence of such an installation in the area, and these are shown in the photographs below.
+On the floor of the larger room are trenches leading to conduits at the base of the outer walls, which could have carried cables out of the building.
+The smaller room has similar floor conduits at the base of the outer walls, and adjacent to interior wall ducts.
+The photographs also show the concrete base and steel rods remaining with other debris on the hill, which could have served as the support for some form of experimental antenna.
+Unless there are two, or perhaps three, similar bases lost in the surrounding ground, and which could have supported a much larger structure, this is unlikely to have been a standard lattice mast base, which would have had at least three or four fixings in the concrete to provide a stable base for the taller structure, rather than the two fixings which extend from the concrete.

 Photographs